CalSouthern: A Regionally Accredited, Online Institution

 Council for Higher Education Accreditation

-The WASC Senior College and University Commission and the Accrediting Commission of the DEAC are recognized members of the Council for Higher Education Accreditation.
+The WASC Senior College and University Commission is a recognized member of the Council for Higher Education Accreditation.
 CHEA is a private, non-profit, national organization that coordinates accreditation activity in the United States.
 It carries forward a deep-seated belief that recognition of accrediting organizations should be a key strategy to ensure quality, accountability and improvement in higher education.
-Recognition by CHEA affirms that the standards and processes of accrediting organizations are consistent with quality, improvement and accountability expectations that CHEA has established.
+Recognition by CHEA affirms that the standards and processes of accrediting organizations are consistent with quality, improvement and accountability expectations that CHEA has established. www.chea.org